xavierdmr/MARLOWE-ROGERS-Python-Portfolio/README.md

 ___
 ## Projects
 Portfolio Update 1 App: "Pick A Penguin"
+- Displays information on hundreds of different penguins and allows the user to filter based on certain criteria to ultimately select a singular penguin.
-- This app runs on the streamlit framework.
+- **INSTRUCTIONS** - This app runs on the streamlit framework.
 To run in VS code, open the terminal and enter the command: "**cd basic-streamlit-app**" followed by the command "**streamlit run main.py**".

 ___
 ## Exploratory Data Analysis